-We actually fell in love across the footlights.
+We quite literally fell in love across the footlights.
 I was traveling the country in the National Tour of The King and I and Mike joined the tour in Detroit as the Assistant Conductor.
 Now Detroit is not my idea of a romantic city however, it holds beautiful memories for me.
 Also, you’ve gotta love GreekTown, The Ren Cen and The London Chophouse, but that’s another story…

 The first time I laid eyes on him he was down in the orchestra pit on a cold night in Boston, before we got to Detroit.
 I thought, hmm…he’s really cute.
 Wonder if he’s married?
 Or gay? (the theatre world, remember?)

-We clicked immediately and I knew in two days he was the one I was going to marry.
+We clicked immediately and I knew very quickly he was the one I was going to marry.
 Back then I lived in New York City and dated mostly actors or musicians.
-And back then, my mom referred to my recent boyfriend as “the thing with the hairy arms”.
+Back then, my mom referred to my recent boyfriend as “the thing with the hairy arms”.
 Let’s just say responsibility and commitment wasn’t his strong suit.

 Not Mike.
 He owned a house.
 And a dog.
 He had a car.
 And, a lawyer.